turingschool/backend-curriculum-site/module2/lessons/one_to_many_relationships.md

 This `artist_id` is the **foreign key** on our songs table that relates a song back to the `id` of an artist on the artists table - also referred to as the **primary key** of the artists table.

-As we build our our databases, we will want them to be as normalized as possible - only storing information from a single resource per table.
+As we build out our databases, we will want them to be as normalized as possible - only storing information from a single resource per table.

 ## Describing these Relationships